AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 1. Verify that he/she is the owner of that phone number
 2. Verify that the phone number is on the MTN Network

-The User enters the OTP and clicks on **Confirm OTP** to proceed.
+The user enters the OTP and clicks on **Confirm OTP** to proceed.
-If the User enters an invalid OTP, an error message would be shown as displayed in the image below
 >insert image

+If the user enters an invalid OTP, an error message would be shown as displayed in the image below
+>insert image

 If the user is yet to receive the OTP, he/she can select **Resend OTP**
 >insert image

-When the user has verified his/her phone number, he/she is prompted to choose a preferred option to get started with AutoTopiT.
+When the user has successfully verified his/her phone number, he/she is directed to a view where he/she is prompted to choose a preferred option to get started with AutoTopiT.
 The options are:
 1. Auto Recharge
 2. Schedule Recharge